Kaktotak00p/MLAI-11/ReadMe.md

  ~~~

 "--no-graphics" is not nessesery, but If you add this, the graphics for the scene are not generated which saves some compute.
-You have to specify the path to the yaml file responsible
+Specify the path to the yaml file responsible
- for the training (SoccerTwos.yaml) as well as the path to the compiled scene (UnityEnvironment.exe) and We supply
+ for the training (SoccerTwos.yaml) as well as the path to the compiled scene (UnityEnvironment.exe) and supply
  the run-id as the name of the trial.
-If you are doing in-editor training, after entering the commant, you have to play the scene in Unity Editor.
+If you are doing in-editor training, after entering the command, play the scene in the Unity Editor.